Social Media Ideas for July 2023

 Historical National Days in July

-July has plenty of historical days to celebrate and honor the people involved.
+July has plenty of historical days to celebrate and honour the people involved.
 For our US friends – American Independence Day- the “Fourth of July” is a federal holiday in the US commemorating the Declaration of Independence of the United States on 4th July 1776.
 The day is associated with fireworks, parades, barbeques, and carnivals and if you have an American audience or products, it’s a great day to get involved with.

 Food and Drink Post Ideas in July